pnp/cli-microsoft365/docs/docs/cmd/spo/file/file-roleinheritance-break.md

 ## Options

 `-u, --webUrl <webUrl>`
-: URL of the site where the item for which to break role inheritance is located
+: URL of the site where the file is located

 `--fileUrl [fileUrl]`
-: The server-relative URL of the file to retrieve.
-Specify either url or id but not both
+: The server-relative URL of the file.
+Specify either `fileUrl` or `fileId` but not both

 `i, --fileId [fileId]`
-: The UniqueId (GUID) of the file to retrieve.
-Specify either url or id but not both
+: The UniqueId (GUID) of the file.
+Specify either `fileUrl` or `fileId` but not both

 `-c, --clearExistingPermissions`
-: Set to clear existing roles from the list item
+: Clear all existing permissions from the file

 `--confirm`
 : Don't prompt for confirmation